 It is very important that you keep all of your immigration documents in a safe place.
 Mahanaim is required by the Department of Homeland Security (DHS) to keep a copy of these documents in your electronic student file.
-Be sure to provide Visa & Immigration Services with a copy of any renewed or updated immigration documents by submitting the Immigration Document Update form in accessVIS.
+Be sure to provide Office of International Affairs with a copy of any renewed or updated immigration documents.

 - Must be valid at least six months into the future.

 - Report a lost or stolen passport to the police, as your home country government may require a police report before issuing a new passport.